dotvav/ftpSuck/README.md

 ```

 ### Change the configuration
 You can either update the ```config/default.yml``` file or create a new file named ```config/local.yml```.
 The keys that are present in the local config will override the ones in the default config.
-If a key is absent from local config, FTPSuck will fallback to the value of the default config.
+If a key is absent from local config, FTPSuck will fall back to the value of the default config.
 I recommend keeping the default config as is and make all the changes in the local config file so that you don't lose them when the default file gets updated from git.

 | Property           | Usage                                                           | Note                                                                                                                            |
 |--------------------|-----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|